MVehus/Team3/README.md

     - A testing folder for tests.

 ## Known bugs
 - Resizing Game window may lead to poor quality among the tiles.

+## Thanks to
+- Arild from taco-laget for the program card images.